Table of Contents

 GradeProof: gradeproof.com/

-Has a free plan as well as a Pro plan.
-It is cross-platform, can help with conciseness, as well as the usual spelling and grammar checks.
+Has a free plan and a Pro plan.
+It is cross-platform and can help with conciseness, as well as the usual spelling and grammar checks.

 Grammarly: www.grammarly.com/